dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Website.md

 2. Get all the NFTs for the main contract using [getNFTsForCollection](https://docs.infura.io/infura-expansion-apis/nft-api/nft-sdk/javascript-api/api-methods#getnftsforcollection) which includes metadata
 	1. paginate rapidly, and store all the results locally, in chain
 	2. If child chain already exists, do not update it
+	3. Go thru all the different chains, pulling in a page at a time from each
+	5. Default sort is funding level
 3. Fetch all image data for those children that we do not have yet
 	1. Makes a fetch queue where the users actions can insert requests at the top of the queue
 	2. uses ipfs via a gateway and infura - a handful of options to ultimately resolve the data
-3. Present the canon chain for browsing and searching and navigating the app
+4. Present the canon chain for browsing and searching and navigating the app

 So the trick is to convert the query responses from infura into a pulsechain that we can later use our own infrastructure to host.
 Phases
 1. local cache